SkarletTeam/skarlet/acronyms.md

 ---
 layout: default
+title: Acronyms
-title: Acronyms - Skarlet Corp.
-IT and Security Services
+description: Common Acronyms Used in IT and Security!
 ---

 <style>